-Peptic ulcers are sores that develop in the lining of the stomach, esophagus, and small intestine as a result of erosion from stomach acids.
-Peptic ulcers are a fairly common health problem, and it is estimated that more than 20 million Americans will experience a peptic ulcer in their lifetime (Cleveland Clinic).
+Peptic ulcers are sores that develop in the lining of the stomach, lower esophagus, or small intestine.
+They’re usually formed as a result of inflammation caused by the bacteria H. pylori, as well as from erosion from stomach acids.
+Peptic ulcers are a fairly common health problem.

 There are three types of peptic ulcers:

 Different factors can cause the lining of the stomach, the esophagus, and the small intestine to break down.
 These include:

 - Helicobacter pylori (H. pylori), a type of bacteria that can cause a stomach infection and inflammation

 - frequent use of aspirin (Bayer), ibuprofen (Advil), and other anti-inflammatory drugs (risk associated with this behavior increases in women and people over the age of 60)

 - radiation therapy

 - stomach cancer

 The most common symptom of a peptic ulcer is burning abdominal pain that extends from the navel to the chest, which can range from mild to severe.
 In some cases, the pain may wake you up at night.
 Small peptic ulcers may not produce any symptoms in the early phases.

 Other common signs of a peptic ulcer include: